poetapp/node/README.md

 You can also `sudo make sh-mongo` and `sudo make sh-ipfs` to run the mongo shell or ssh into the IPFS container.

 You'll need to have Docker installed and running for this.
-See [How to Install DockerCR](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce).
+See [How to Install Docker CE](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce).

 No Docker image is provided for InsightAPI since Bitpay offers a usable InsightAPI publicly.